Mary-xl/MarysBlog/_posts/2019-10-22-deep-learning-details.md

 sample code : <br>
 ![KN7xHJ.png](https://s2.ax1x.com/2019/10/24/KN7xHJ.png)

+Note that in modern CNN, the data preprocessing is no longer that important.
+More popular technique at this stage is data augmentation.
+It ensures enough data and variance for training.

 ## 2. Initialization
 The basic idea is that we want the networks to begin with a smooth forward and backward propagation.
 If chosen too big, it will lead to gradient explosion.